firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://wa.aws.amazon.com/index.en.html

-# Question 6 A company based in Sydney hosts its application on an Amazon Elastic Compute Cloud (Amazon EC2) instance in ap-southeast-2.
+#  # question 6 A company based in Sydney hosts its application on an Amazon Elastic Compute Cloud (Amazon EC2) instance in ap-southeast-2.
 They would like to deploy the same Amazon EC2 instances in eu-south-1.
 Which of the following AWS entities can address this use case?

 1. Elastic Load Balancing (ELB)
 2. Amazon Machine Image (AMI)